JaeSeok1218/Python/README.md

 ## * Maple

-Maple folder is not related to Anaconda.
+Maple folder is not related to **Python**.
 But I just upload codes to solve some Economics Mathematical questions.